Retiring Program Director Brought 'Art of Healing' to Georgetown

-JULY 5, 2014—Cheerful artwork brightens the walls of Georgetown Lombardi Comprehensive Cancer Center, and it is not uncommon to hear soothing harp or piano music in the lobby or infusion clinics.
+JULY 5, 2014—Cheerful artwork brightens the walls of Georgetown Lombardi Comprehensive Cancer Center (new window), and it is not uncommon to hear soothing harp or piano music in the lobby or infusion clinics.
 Every Tuesday evening, a writing group gathers to find their unique voices by expressing thoughts and feelings about life issues.
 People with cancer, caregivers and health care staff meet for painting, dance, stretch, yoga and guided meditation sessions throughout the week.

 Georgetown Lombardi bid farewell to Morgan at a June 18 reception.
 Colleagues, people with cancer and family members gathered to celebrate the artistic imprint she has left on the cancer center—and her drive to infuse both calm and beauty into a setting that might otherwise be sterile and stressful.

-“Nancy personifies a really important concept here at Georgetown—it is cura personalis, which means ‘care of the whole person,’” says Georgetown Lombardi’s director, Louis M. Weiner, MD.
+“Nancy personifies a really important concept here at Georgetown—it is cura personalis, which means ‘care of the whole person,’” says Georgetown Lombardi’s director, Louis M. Weiner, MD (new window).
 “Cancer is not just a disease; it affects a person, a caregiver, a family, a psyche.
 By having this wonderful resource of the Arts and Humanities Program available to our patients, their families and our caregivers, we have helped to ensure that we are in fact attending to the whole person, and not just treating a disease.”

 Healing Power of Art

 Morgan had years ago witnessed the healing power of the arts while working with artists in education in Arlington County Schools.
 She was moved by immigrant children who were able to put down roots in their new country by writing poetry.